Land - Broad general education (Early to fourth level)

 How has this changed over the past 70 years?
 This graph shows the difference between cattle, sheep, pigs and poultry.

 Is this figure improving?
-Use the Scottish Communities Landfill Fund application below to compare waste types.
+Use the Scottish Communities Landfill Fund application to compare waste types.

 Scotland's soil map - This map shows the main soil types across the whole of Scotland.
 Do you have different types near you?